 Slowing or preventing decline

-Early intervention can stop small problems from becoming bigger ones.
-For example, giving a child with a mild motor delay regular physiotherapy can prevent long-term physical issues.
-Or helping an adult newly diagnosed with a psychosocial disability access timely support can keep them stable and avoid a crisis later.
+Early intervention can prevent minor problems from escalating into larger ones.
+For example, providing a child with a mild motor delay with regular physiotherapy can help prevent long-term physical issues.
+Assisting an adult newly diagnosed with a psychosocial disability access timely support can keep them stable and avoid a crisis later.

 Greater independence and participation